Regulation in Progress

 2. The Forbidden Door

-The mysterious door clicked open without resistance.
+To her surprise, the mysterious door clicked open without resistance.

 3. The Room of Curiosity